My Wish (Ai song)

 "My Wish" (stylized in all lowercase) is a song recorded by Japanese-American singer-songwriter Ai, released on April 16, 2025, via EMI Records.
-A gospel ballad, "My Wish" served as the image song for the 2025 Japanese film adaption of Hana Manma.
+A gospel ballad, "My Wish" served as the image song for the 2025 Japanese film adaptation of Hana Manma.

 Background and release

-In February 2025, Ai revealed she wrote a song for the Japanese film adaption of Hana Manma.
+In February 2025, Ai revealed she wrote a song for the Japanese film adaptation of Hana Manma.
 A trailer was released the same day, teasing a snippet of her new song, "My Wish".

 In March, Ai teased on social media of an upcoming music video for an unreleased song.
 A mural depicting her was painted at the BNA Wall Art Hotel in Tokyo by Ai's former high school classmate, Robert Vargas.

 On April 7, an edit of the song was shared on YouTube by the production company behind Hana Manma.
 The short movie featured select scenes from the film.

 The full version of "My Wish" was released digitally as a single on April 16.